Pacific Disabilities Center

 Hawai‘i Neurotrauma Registry Survey

 This survey is for Hawai‘i residents of all ages who have had at least one traumatic brain injury, stroke, or a spinal cord injury, which are known as neurotrauma injuries.
 It does not matter when or where the injury took place.
+Persons who provide care for those with these injuries may fill out the survey for someone who has had one or more brain injury, stroke, or spinal cord injury.

 The State of Hawai‘i, Department of Health contracts with the Pacific Disabilities Center of the John A. Burns School of Medicine, University of Hawai‘i, to conduct this survey.
 The reasons for collecting this information are to: